Skip to main content

 Student Experiences Abroad: International Students

-Even though you are studying abroad in the United States, there are numerous reasons to pursue an international experience outside of the U.S. In fact, about 15% of U-M international students pursue additional international experiences, including graduate international students.
-These experiences allow you to seek new opportunities, meet new people, broaden your perspective, and further build your global competence.
+Even though you are studying abroad in the United States, there are many reasons to pursue an international experience outside of the U.S. These experiences can help you seek new opportunities, meet new people, broaden your perspective, and further build your global competence.
+About 15% of U-M international students pursue additional international experiences, including graduate international students.

 "Being a volunteer in the media operations crew, my journey in Switzerland gave me the opportunity to experience the Olympics from a different angle.
 As an international student, let’s be proactive in exploring the world!"